Hugius/FabiEngine3D/doc/GRAPHICS.md

 ### 3.7 Water Fresnel Effect

-- The water fresnel effect mixes the reflection and refraction colors based on the camera view angles.
+- The water fresnel effect mixes the reflection and refraction colors automatically based on the camera position.